-10 Reasons Why stockholm is one of the best cities in the world
+10 Reasons Why Stockholm is One of the Best Cities in the World

 How is Stockholm not on everyone’s radar??
-Paris is on everyone’s agenda, but honestly, I flew to Paris after spending several days in Stockholm and it felt like a major letdown.
+Paris is on everyone’s agenda, but honestly, I flew to Paris after spending several days in Stockholm, and it felt like a major letdown.

-1. The city is quiet
+1. The City is Quiet

-2. stockholm is gorgeous
+2. Stockholm is Gorgeous

 Stockholm is known for its train station paintings, but I had no idea it was this extensive of a campaign.
-Literally every station is designed and painted with mosaics or a different theme.
+Literally, every station is designed and painted with mosaics or a different theme.
 It’s extremely smart because it brings awareness to aesthetic appreciation but, it’s also a way of using art as a functional purpose.

 Stockholm’s train stations are quite large so the art functions also as a reference point.

 Stockholm, like my other favorite cities, Tokyo and Singapore, has its shit together, so to speak.
-The city is planned out in such a way that has placed a major emphasis upon quality of life.
-In doing so, the city implemented a Walkable City Plan to in essence help turn Stockholm into an almost entirely walkable city and a healthier and greener city.
+The city is planned out in such a way that has placed significant emphasis upon quality of life.
+In doing so, the city implemented a Walkable City Plan to, in essence, help turn Stockholm into an almost entirely walkable city and a healthier and greener city.

 Also, if you go to the outskirts of the city center, you’ll see residential developments that are designed around the premise of maintaining a quality of life.
 So, you’ll have a hub of residential units all within a short walk from the train station.
 And around the train station, you can find a city square that contains all your needs, such as a grocery store, a vet, cleaners, pet stores, restaurants, and medical care.

-5. great design is the norm
+5. Great Design is the Norm

-For example, the bottles are designed to be much slimmer and the form is sleeker.
+For example, the bottles are designed to be much slimmer, and the form is sleeker.
 For that reason, it’s just more efficient to carry around.
 Also, Scandi design shops are everywhere.

-Swedish cinnamon rolls or kanelbullar are heaven and although I generally try to eat gluten free, I found it near impossible to do so while in Stockholm.
-Kanelbullar are everywhere, from the Starbucks to the local bakeries and of course the convenience stores.
+Swedish cinnamon rolls or kanelbullar are heaven, and although I generally try to eat gluten-free, I found it near impossible to do so while in Stockholm.
+Kanelbullar is everywhere, from the Starbucks to the local bakeries and of course the convenience stores.
 Actually, my favorite spot to buy these was at the local convenience stores.
 Just like Japan, convenience stores in Stockholm are next-level.
 The pastries are gorgeous which brings me to my next point.

-I remember walking around Paris for what felt like miles and miles, feeling totally dehydrated, and I could not find a single store to sell water!
+I remember walking around Paris for what felt like miles and miles, feeling dehydrated, and I could not find a single store to sell water!

 But what’s even smarter is that Stockholm has strategically planned out convenience stores on nearly every corner for convenience.
-I never felt stranded at any point without options for picking up some water and a beautiful pastry, ahem unlike Paris.
+I never felt stranded at any point without options for picking up some water and a beautiful pastry, ahem, unlike Paris.

-8. stockholm is japan in europe
+8. Stockholm is Japan in Europe

-It only took a day in Stockholm for me to realize that this strange sense of familiarity is because Sweden is literally twins with Japan.
+It only took a day in Stockholm for me to realize that this strange sense of familiarity is because Sweden is twins with Japan.

 The simple awareness of design, the environment, and efficiency in planning felt oddly at home to me.
 There were even parts of residential Stockholm that looked like residential Japan.

-And if that’s not enough, I actually went to a legitimate ryokan in Stockholm.
+And if that’s not enough, I went to a legitimate ryokan in Stockholm.
 It has been near impossible for me to find anything remotely resembling Japanese hospitality anywhere else in the world, but I found it in Stockholm.
-On that trip, I actually felt like I’d traveled back to Japan at times.
+On that trip, I felt like I’d traveled back to Japan at times.

 The people in this city are quiet and polite and overall very reserved and considerate.
 I found the locals I spoke with were just friendly and unassuming.

-10. the Transportation is efficient & Enjoyable
+10. Transportation is Efficient & Enjoyable

 The one quality that makes or breaks a city for me is its public transportation system.
 And perhaps because I have a significant loathing for the public transportation system in the city of Boston, I found Stockholm to feel like an oasis in the desert.

-The trains are insanely efficient and on top of that, there are computer screens that indicate the times of various future trains.
+The trains are insanely efficient, and on top of that, there are computer screens that indicate the times of various future trains.
 And of course, the trains arrive promptly when indicated and the journey to the destination is relaxing and enjoyable.

 You feel like you’re in a public place where others respect your space.
 It’s a nice feeling.